 Call Today - Before Your Property Gets Sued!

-Don’t allow your property to get sued for lack of ADA Compliance.
+Don’t allow your property to get sued for lack of Disability Access.
 One small barrier for an individual living in a wheelchair can lead to a costly law suit.

 What is ADA Access?
-Often also referred to as “Disability Access” or “Handicap Access” by others, ADA Access is short for Americans with Disabilities ACT (ADA) which was passed in 1990.
-The main purpose of ADA Access is to require commercial facilities as well as public accommodations to become accessible to individuals with disabilities.
-“Disability Access Inspection” is when a commercial property hires a professional CASp company to inspect the commercial property for lack of ADA Compliance before they are taken to court for lack disability access to the general public.
+Often also referred to as “Disability Access” or “Handicap Access” by others, ADA Access is short for Americans with Disabilities ACT which was passed in 1990.
+The main purpose of handicap accessibility is to require commercial facilities as well as public accommodations to become accessible to individuals with disabilities.
+“Disability Access Inspection” is when a commercial property hires a professional Certified Access Specialist / CASP before they are taken to court for lack disability access to the general public.

-There are no grandfathering conditions in the act, which means buildings that were constructed prior to 1992 still have to comply and need to be made accessible and reviewed by a certified access specialist company (CASp)
+There are no grandfathering conditions in the act, which means buildings that were constructed prior to 1992 still have to comply and need to be made accessible and reviewed by an disability access specialist.

-Our Pledge to You – As Certified Access Specialists (CASp), we pledge to have been thoroughly tested on the ADA / DSA / CASp knowledge of the state of California and federal accessibility standards.
-With our CASp inspection and report, in addition to inspecting / learning your facility’s accessibility status, you can receive legal benefits if taken to court for lack of ADA compliance or other non-compliance status.
+Our Pledge to You – we pledge to have been thoroughly tested on the Americans with Disability Act knowledge of the state of California and federal accessibility standards.
+With our inspection and report, in addition to inspecting / learning your facility’s accessibility status, you can receive legal benefits if taken to court for lack of access or other non-compliance status.

-Reviewing your property for lack of ADA Compliance.
+Reviewing your property for lack of accessibility.
 Saving you thousands in potential lawsuits for lack of access for the handicap.

-Performing a ADA compliance survey by a Certified Access Specialist.
+Performing an accessbility survey by a Certified Access Specialist.

-We review all commercial and governmental properties for ADA compliance and DSA oversight.
-Hiring and ADA Inspection firm is the first priority any new or existing property owner should consider.
-Mitigating any risk associated with disability access lawsuits should remain a priority until reviewed by Licensed Certified Access Specialist.
+We review all commercial and governmental properties for disability accessbility issues and DSA oversight.
+Hiring and competent firm is the first priority any new or existing property owner should consider.
+Mitigating any risk associated with disability access lawsuits should remain a priority until reviewed by a CASp Inspection company.

 We provide you constructive counsel, clear processes and ongoing communication.
-We specialize in: DSA on-site, long inspections ADA compliance assessment (CASp certified) with clear plan for transitions.
-Our ADA/ DSA consultants are licensed and certified construction professionals who will understand the complexity of your project early and will counsel your team in advance of any challenges.
+We specialize in: DSA on-site, long inspections, access assessments, with clear plan for transitions.
+Our consultants are licensed and certified construction professionals who will understand the complexity of your project early and will counsel your team in advance of any challenges.